sbnguah/MedStatsBook/_book/Receiver-Operating-Characteristic.md

 weight (bweight), sex (gender), chest circumference (chc) and length of baby (lgth).

-First we read in the data after clearing the workspace
+First, we read the data after clearing the workspace

 ```r